noahzeldin/dissertation/reception_analysis.md

       - Hence the notion of the “political-aesthetic space.”

-**NB: Further refinements to the code are forthcoming.** The final version will be included in the supplementary materials of the dissertation.
+The final version of the code will be included in the supplementary materials of the dissertation.

 In the near future, I will upload the corresponding write-up included in ch.
 2 of my dissertation to this repository.